Cnturion/Site-To-Site-VPN/Phase 6: Configure StrongSwan Server.md

 Step 12: Save the file.

+Step 13: Repeat Step 10 and add the PSK key for tunnel2.
+This key is also provided in the S2S configuration file.

 # Create a Tunnel Heartbeat

 The AWS configuration file states that it is recommended to have a heartbeat that periodically pings the remote endpoint's inside IP to keep the tunnel active.